 As teams are less hierarchical and more horizontal when working in industry, there can be less opportunity for promotion.
 Due to differing levels of expertise between consulting and industry professionals, those moving out of consulting must normally transition into roles at either the same level or one level below due to lack of industry experience.

 Ultimately, there are different positives and negatives involved for risk, assurance and audit professionals when moving into an industry specific role.
 You should consider the impact of each as you progress in your risk and compliance career.
-Make sure you spend the time to do your research, or alternatively reach out to specialist recruiter Georgia Whiting, who will be able to help you understand the benefits and potential disadvantages of an offer to move to industry.
+Make sure you spend the time to do your research, or alternatively reach out to a specialist recruiter, who will be able to help you understand the benefits and potential disadvantages of an offer to move to industry.